 knew what truth was until some one had told a story.”

-Around the same time, in Vermont in the mid-1890s his wife Carrie's sister, Josephine asked him for advice on writing.
+In Vermont, where Kipling, newly married, was living from 1892-1896, his sister-in-law, Josephine (right) asked him for advice on writing.
 This is what he gave her:

 The Short Story